flintlib/arb/doc/source/fmpcb.rst

     Sets *z* to the product of *x* and *y*.
 If at least one part of *x* or *y* is zero, the operations is reduced to two real multiplications.
+    If *x* and *y* are the same pointers, they are assumed to represent the same mathematical quantity and the squaring formula is used.

 .. function:: void fmpcb_mul_alt(fmpcb_t z, const fmpcb_t x, const fmpcb_t y, long prec)